trovitsys/puppet-opendkim/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Overview
-Currently only supports CentOS, fork me to support more distributions.

 The opendkim module allows you to set up mail signing and manage DKIM services with minimal effort.